-This project began as a talk at Notre Dame in 2012.
+I’m leaving the iterations of the working papers posted because sometimes it is helpful to others to see how a paper evolved.
+The project began as a talk at Notre Dame in 2012.
 I have presented various versions of this paper since then.

 This is the August 2016 version of my paper The Ethnic Dimensions in Social Movements, presented at the annual meeting of the American Sociological Association that stresses that the social construction of race/ethnicity is intertwined with state formation in creating structures of domination and is tied to the crucial network structures of society.
 It typologizes majority and minority movements with an emphasis on calling out the important of race for majority movements, as well as minority movements.
 It is about 16,000 words!
 This is the link to a 45 minute Power Point presentation that was still too long for oral presentation in the ASA session: Ethnic Dimensions Long Powerpoint.